-- 9.4.3 The Council is keen that Havering residents are able to enjoy the same opportunities as those in other parts of London and currently supports a number of initiatives, including Job Clubs, employability and training support through Havering Adult College, the Troubled Families programme and other externally funded projects.
-A pilot employment service is currently being funded through European Social Fund (ESF) provision to support those furthest from the labour market.
-Moving forward, future projections for the London job market are heavily skewed towards higher level qualifications and there is a need, therefore, to support Havering residents to access skills development and training opportunities that will enhance their skills levels and earning capacity. - 9.4.4 Havering is well-placed to support a 20% local labour target, which is considered reasonable given its demographics.
-As well as an established base of construction businesses, the borough is also home to the Havering College Construction Campus which can support the training needs of local residents. - 9.4.5 The Employment and Skills Plan (ESP), which will form part of section 106 agreements and will be monitored by the Council, should detail the following: - Number of jobs created (temp/ perm/ full time, part time etc); - Forecasting of jobs; - How they expect to fulfil the 20% local labour target, including providing more personalised support and improved delivery, and ensuring more effective training and employment support for all: - How they will work with the Council to achieve those obligations, including getting more local unemployed persons back into work; - How they will maintain a labour and apprenticeship register, which must be available for inspection by the Council. - 9.4.6 Applicants should use the Council's Employment and Skills Plan template to set out the information showing that it meets the London Borough of Havering's requirement to accord with its Community Benefit Clauses in Procurement Guidelines (7).
+- 9.4.4 Havering is well-placed to support a 20% local labour target, which is considered reasonable given its demographics.
+As well as an established base of construction businesses, the borough is also home to the Havering College Construction Campus which can support the training needs of local residents. - 9.4.5 The Employment and Skills Plan (ESP), which will form part of Section 106 agreements and will be monitored by the Council, should detail the following: - Number of jobs created (temp/ perm/ full time, part time etc); - Forecasting of jobs; - How they expect to fulfil the 20% local labour target, including providing more personalised support and improved delivery, and ensuring more effective training and employment support for all; - How they will work with the Council to achieve those obligations, including getting more local unemployed persons back into work; - How they will maintain a labour and apprenticeship register, which must be available for inspection by the Council. - 9.4.6 Applicants should use the Council's Employment and Skills Plan template to set out the information showing that it meets the London Borough of Havering's requirement to accord with its Community Benefit Clauses in Procurement Guidelines. - 9.4.7 For the purpose of Policy 22, 'Local' refers to the location of permanent operation of business or location of the resident's home being within the London Borough of Havering.